taeguk/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 #### DataDeleted

-`DataDeleted` has been replaced with new message `UpdateDataDeleted` as a possible response to an `Update` request and `GetDataDeleted` as possible response to a `Get` request.
-Those messages are used when the request couldn't be performed because the entry has been deleted.
+`DataDeleted` has been changed in its usage.
+While it is still a possible response to a Delete request, it is no longer the response when an `Update` or `Get` request couldn't be performed because the entry has been deleted.

-`DataDeleted` is still a possible response to a `Delete` request.
+In its place are two new possible responses to a request, `UpdateDataDeleted` for an `Update` and `GetDataDeleted` for a `Get`.

 The reason for this change is that `DataDeleted` didn't extend the `UpdateResponse` and `GetResponse` types and could therefore cause problems when `Update` and `Get` were used with `ask`.
 This was also a problem for